Ledger-cs/speedcat-docker/README.md

 When file logging is enabled, the entrypoint rotates oversized previous log files on startup.

-## Why "connected" could fail before

-The Linux client does not treat "mihomo started" as the only success condition.
-Its GUI state also depends on a system proxy integration step.

-Earlier deployments could show `未连接` even when the proxy core was already working because:

-- the embedded `mihomo` process had started
-- SOCKS5 and DNS ports were listening
-- proxy traffic could already pass through
-- but the container did not provide `gsettings` and `dconf`, so the client failed during its system proxy setup step

-The image now includes the required GNOME-side tools so the client can complete that step and switch the GUI state to `已连接`.

 ## System proxy and TUN requirements